ManuelTestoni/ManuelTestoni/README.md

 <h1 align="center">Hi 👋, I'm Manuel Testoni</h1>
 <h3 align="center">An italian developer that likes studying computer science.
 I design, create and deploy websites for every kind of people. </h3>
 <p> I started studying IT when i was 14; Now I've gain a little confidence with it.
 I'm fascinated by everything regards this world.
 I'm always in search of something that stimulates me and that can teach me something.
-Ready to learn, happily devote to tech world. </p>
+Ready to learn, happily devoted to tech world. </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=manueltestoni" alt="manueltestoni" /></a> </p>